The early days of SEO were like the Wild, Wild West.

 On the other side is a blog post that’s an exact match to the topic I introduced.

-Imagine what would happen if instead of a helpful blog post, I linked to a page that was attempting to sell you sunglasses.
+Imagine what would happen if instead of a helpful blog post, I linked to a page that was selling sunglasses.

-So Google isn’t the only one looking for relevance here.
+So Google isn’t the only one looking for relevance here–the reader is, too.

-If you want to establish trust with your website’s visitor, they need to know that you’re using sources and linking practices that are in their interest.
+If you want to establish trust with your website’s visitors, they need to know that you’re using sources and linking practices in their interest.

-In one study, it shows that having at least one keyword anchor that signals relevancy creates a greater chance of ranking higher.
+Additionally, research shows having at least one keyword anchor that signals relevancy creates a greater chance of your content ranking higher.